 Mode register MR2[6] is used to disable/enable the ASR function.
 When ASR is disabled, the self refresh mode's refresh rate is assumed to be at the normal 85°C limit (sometimes referred to as 1x refresh rate).
-In the disabled mode, ASR requires the user to ensure the DRAM never exceeds a case temperature ( $T_C$ ) of 85°C while in self refresh, unless the user enables the SRT function when $T_C$ is between 85°C and 95°C.
+In the disabled mode, ASR requires the user to ensure the DRAM never exceeds a T_C of 85°C while in self refresh unless the user enables the SRT feature listed below when the T_C is between 85°C and 105°C.

-Enabling ASR assumes the DRAM self refresh rate is changed automatically from 1x to 2x when $T_C$ exceeds 85°C. This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 95°C while in self refresh mode.
+Enabling ASR assumes the DRAM self refresh rate is changed automatically from 1x to 2x when the case temperature exceeds 85°C. This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 105°C while in self refresh mode.

-The standard self refresh current test specifies test conditions for normal $T_C$ (85°C) only, meaning that if ASR is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage (page 183)).
+The standard self refresh current test specifies test conditions to normal case temperature (85°C) only, meaning if ASR is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage (page 173)).